 8/26 – Women’s Equality Day

 This August diversity day was created to commemorate the 19th Amendment to the Constitution.
 Today, organizations, workplaces, libraries, and other public places have begun to participate by holding events and programs.
 Be on the lookout for ways you can take part in your community.
 At the very least, do something special for a woman in your life today!
+And help build respect in your workplace with our Online Harassment Prevention Training

 Our August 2020 diversity calendar offers a little something for everyone.
 Even if one of these events doesn’t apply specifically to a group you’re a part of, you can learn about something new or engage with someone in your life or community.
 Diversity is a mindset: never stop learning and growing!
 And get head start on the next month with our September 2020 Diversity Calendar – and the rest of the year with our 2020 Diversity Calendar.